emnlp2020/emnlp2020-website/src/pages/blog/2020-09-18-decisions.md

 versions.
 Please take into account the reviewer and meta-reviewer (AC) comments, and upload your paper by 5th October.
 The same deadline applies to EMNLP papers and Findings papers.
-You are allowed an additional content page in your camera ready submission, please use this space to address the reviewers’ comments.
+You are allowed an additional content page in your camera ready submission; please use this space to address the reviewers’ comments.